First Avenue Master Class

 • Target audiences of children to young adults aged 8-24 can be sustainable members for years to come, as many surveyed people had been members of First Avenue for over 15 years.

-• Parents were willing to pay for lessons and embraced the idea of virtual bands, iconic artists engagement and supporting First Avenue
+• Parents were willing to pay for lessons and embraced the idea of virtual bands, iconic artists engagement and supporting First Avenue if asked, engage more with social channels and ask

 I was able to refine designs for tablet, desktop and mobile to meet user needs and set up a viable product.
 UX/UI components were assembled and branding for the new Master Class app too shape.
 Multiple screens were created to appeal to a young demographic including not only music instruction but also upcoming workshops with musicians, streaming concerts, artist residencies with exclusive content, the return of Band Camp, and even a new Youtube channel.
 A Master Class app and a website refresh could help elevate the existing brand into a new opportunity of sustainable revenue and demographic even after the pandemic.